 When the Captain died, Kitty Fleming went to help Horace run Ballynatray.
 ‘Catherine Mary’, as Horace always addressed her, was a granddaughter of Tommy Fleming, the Mount Cashell’s gamekeeper during the 1860s.
 Her ancestors had been ferrying people across the river at Ballynatray for centuries.
 Kitty was born and raised in Ardsallagh.
 At Ballynatray, she had to contend with the housekeeper Mrs. Walsh, ‘a very good woman’ who had come into the Smyth’s service with the Captain’s marriage to Alice Ponsonby nearly sixty years earlier.
 Kitty sagely decided to play second fiddle.
 Another relic of the older times was James the Butler.
 Like the seven wise virgins, he would ritually trim all the lamps and candlewicks every day.
 There was silver everywhere that had to be cleaned of dust daily with a whisky brush.
 Indeed, James insisted that the entire house be swept free of all dust on a daily basis.
 This was no mean feat in the days before the vacuum cleaner but James had an old trick whereby one simply covers the selected floor in wet tea leaves, direct from a teapot.
 They duly sucked in all the dust and then, hey presto, you swept all the leaves up.

 Kitty was young, pretty and capable.
 She was also determined that Horace should retire.
 At the age of 64, the running of the 2000 acre estate was exhausting him.
 There was no light in the house, only limited electricity and certainly no telephone.
 If a phone call had to be made, Kitty would go up to her mothers house at the Glebe.
 ‘Stay for some tea!’ her mother would say.
 ‘I can’t, I’ve to get back down and help Horace pay the men’.
 Every day, brown envelopes arrived from the Irish Government demanding Horace pay more rates – for his roof of his mansion, for the mountains of his demesne.
 Horace sold some good shooting lands around Knockanore and Dunmoon to pay off the rates.
 But still the nasty brown envelopes came pedalling up the avenue.
+At length, Horace phonedhis cousin John Rohan, who was by then in the building business, and offered to leave him the house and 850 acres if John helped fix the roof and renovated the building.
+John said he could only afford to fit a new roof to stop it from leaking.
+Horace accepted this and said he woud leave the house to John in his will.

 But there were still happy times in between.
 On one occasion, Kitty won £50 on the prize bonds and lay down on the ground and waggled her legs in the air to celebrate.
 And they frequently drove off to fish for a few days at Ballyderoyne, a beautiful salmon pool near Kilworth.
 It was Kitty’s hope that Horace might secure an estate manager to run Ballynatray on their behalf.
 None of Horace’s brothers had any sons so the lineage of the Smyth family was in danger of dying out after nearly four hundred years.

-He was buried alongside his mother.
+Horace was buried alongside his mother.
 His funeral was the last service that took place at the family church of Temple Michael.
 When the Church of Ireland could find no cleric to occupy the post of rector, they sold the Rectory with three acres to Kitty’s cousin, a retired nurse from America, for £1100.
-In his will, of which Kitty was one of the executors Ballynatray, Horace left Ballynatray to his cousin, George Ponsonby.
+In his will, of which Kitty was one of the executors, Horace left Ballynatray to his cousin, George Ponsonby.
 In time, Kitty would erect a memorial to ‘The Sons of Captain Rowland Holroyd-Smyth’ in Temple Michael.
 She poignantly concluded the inscription with a line from one of Thomas Campbell’s poems, ‘To live in hearts we leave behind is not to die’.

 Kitty Flemming died in Marymount Hospice on Thursday January 8th 2015 and was cremated in Ringaskiddy the next day.
 Her story inspired John Arnold to write the following for the Evening Echo on 22 January 2015: